extratone/bilge/redirection.md

 - [**/usage**](https://davidblue.wtf/usage), Redirects to the WTF documentation page for my ongoing cellular data usage log.
 - [**/userguide**](https://davidblue.wtf/userguide), Redirects to Apple's official "iPhone User Guide" in the Apple Books store.
 - [**/val2021**](https://davidblue.wtf/val2021), Redirects to the main page for the 2021 film *Val* on Amazon Prime Video.
+- [**/vfruits**](https://davidblue.wtf/vfruits), Redirects to an Itty URL that will open Datafruits.fm's live stream in VLC for iOS/iPadOS.
 - [**/vocabulary**](https://davidblue.wtf/vocabulary), Redirects internally to the WTF vocabulary index.
 - [**/vr**](https://davidblue.wtf/vr), Redirects to "Virtual Reality Virginity, Lost" on *The Psalms*.
 - [**/wallpaper**](https://davidblue.wtf/wallpaper), Redirects to my shared Wallpapers iCloud Photos album.